junecastillote/Ms365UsageReport/README.md

   - Fixed inbound count.
 All inbound messages are now counted.
   - Fixed outbound count.
 All outbound messages are now counted.
-  - Fixed spam count count.
+  - Fixed spam count.
 All inbound and outbound spam are now counted.
-  - Fixed malware count count.
+  - Fixed malware count.
 All inbound and outbound spam are now counted.
   - Replaced Get-MailTrafficATPReport with Get-ATPTotalTrafficReport.
   - Replace Get-MailTrafficTopReport wit MailTrafficSummaryReport